methodphoto/mincc/data/1984/1984-hendon-edgware.md

 title: "Hendon-Edgware v The Min"
 gameLocation: "Mill Hill Park"
 gameDate: "22/07/1984"
+shortReport: "Hendon-Edgware batted first and were bowled out for 62.
+The Min replied with 63 for 2 wkts"
 result: "The Min won by 8 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Hendon-Edgware batted first and were bowled out for 62.
-The Min replied with 63 for 2 wkts.

-Result: {result}

 ## Hendon-Edgware Innings

 | Batsman | Dismissal |  | Runs |